sungtaek/node-stack-cls/README.md

 # Node.js Continuation Local Storage (CLS) based on call-stack
 Continuation Local Storage(CLS) works like thread-local storage in threaded programming,
 but is based on chains of Node-style callbacks instead of threads.
-CLS is very useaful to share contexts across async calls in [Node.js](https://nodejs.org/en/).
+CLS is very useful to share contexts across async calls in [Node.js](https://nodejs.org/en/).

-Most CLS modules are implemented based on [async_hooks](https://nodejs.org/docs/latest-v8.x/api/async_hooks.html).
+Most CLS modules are implemented based on [async_hooks](https://nodejs.org/dist/latest-v16.x/docs/api/async_hooks.html).
+It is a good feature for CLS.
-But async_hooks still seems to have performance issues.
+But it is still experimental feature and seems to have performance issues.
-So we made a simple CLS module using [call-stack](https://en.wikipedia.org/wiki/Call_stack) rather than async_hooks.
+So we made a simple CLS module using [call-stack](https://en.wikipedia.org/wiki/Call_stack), not async_hooks.
-The main concept is to mark the unique context key on the call-stack by change function name on runtime.
+The main concept is to mark the unique context key on the call-stack
 and using this key, share the same context across the functions on call-stack.

 > Attention:
 > This module is implemented on call-stack basis. so, context cannot be shared in callback function.
-> Because, callback function is performed with a separate call-stack.
+> Because, callback function is performed with a separated call-stack.
 > To expand the context to callback function, you need to wrap the callback function once more.
 > Therefore, this module is recommended for async/await based processing.